davidthegreat/Inspire/README.md

 ## Screenshots
 <img src="https://raw.githubusercontent.com/jlhall/AlchemyAPI_MiniHackathon_Inspire/dev/inspire.gif" width="600" alt="Inspire in action">

+## Technologies
+- Ruby on Rails
+- Bootstrap
+- jQuery (AJAX handles form submission in presentation version)
+- HTML5 Canvas (not used for presentation version)
+- GIMP (for photo editing)

-## Logo
+## Logo and Portraits
-We used a vector image from the public domain (courtesy of [Cristina012](http://cristina012.deviantart.com/art/Free-Vector-of-the-Day-272-Flower-Logo-357049573)) for our logo creation.
+We used a vector image from the public domain (courtesy of [Cristina012](http://cristina012.deviantart.com/art/Free-Vector-of-the-Day-272-Flower-Logo-357049573)) for our logo creation, and all portraits were also in the public domain, please contact us immediately by filing an issue if this is found to be incorrect!

 ## Our Team
 - [Justin Cadbury Wong](https://github.com/justincadburywong)